STAT545-UBC-hw-2018-19/hw03-Sukeysun/Use_dplyr-ggplot2_to_manipulate_and_explore_data.md

 The blue lines represent the changes of life expectancy every 5 years and the orange ones represent the change of life expectancy compared with 1952.
 According to the graphs, compared with 1952, the life expectany of each continent has risen.
 However, when it comes to the life expectant changes in 5 years, we can notice that there are some values less than 0 appearing in the graph of Africa.
 That is to say, life expectancy in Africa has a negative growth.

-**Report the absolute and/or relative abundance of countries with low life expectancy over time by continent: Compute some measure of worldwide life expectancy – you decide – a mean or median or some other quantile or perhaps your current age.
+**TASK5 Report the absolute and/or relative abundance of countries with low life expectancy over time by continent: Compute some measure of worldwide life expectancy – you decide – a mean or median or some other quantile or perhaps your current age.
 Then determine how many countries on each continent have a life expectancy less than this benchmark, for each year.**

 ``` r
 ### check if the life expectancy of a country is lower than